Modules

 fi

-How do I create personal LMOD modules on KLONE?#
+How do I create personal LMOD modules on klone?#

 This advanced user documentation page from the LMOD developers walks you through this [link].
 You need to compile your code separately first.
 In short, you provide a command directing it to the folder with your collection of module files: